FORT WAYNE, Ind. (WPTA21) –A group of boys will receive their passport to manhood Friday morning.

-The program teaches boys about character, leadership, and other life skills, with each participant receiving a passport to represent their journey of growth.
+The program teaches boys ages 8 to 14 about character, leadership, and other life skills, with each participant receiving a passport to represent their journey of growth.

 The program works with several hundred young men, some of whom are being recognized at an honorary breakfast Friday morning at the Mirro Center.